Cybersecurity for the Maritime sector

 Actors and their motivation

-The most active attack groups targeting the maritime sector are shown in this chart highlighting the motivations that are driving the various actors active in this sector.
+The most active attack groups targeting the maritime sector are shown in the chart below, along with their corresponding motivations.

 More detailed information on the threat landscape for this sector?